 ARTICLE 25: OUTSIDE PROFESSIONAL ACTIVITIES

 25.01 The nature of the professional competence of Members may afford opportunities for the exercise of that competence outside the Member's regular duties and responsibilities to the Collegiate on both remunerative and non-remunerative bases.
-Recognizing that such professional activities can bring benefit to and enhance the reputation for the Collegiate Division and Members of the Collegiate Unit of the Association, Members may engage in part-time professional activities, paid or unpaid.
+Recognizing that such professional activities can bring benefit to and enhance the reputation for the Collegiate Division and Members of the Collegiate Unit, Members may engage in part-time professional activities, paid or unpaid.

 25.02 A Member may participate at his/her discretion in the activities of professional societies or associations outside of the Collegiate provided that such participation does not interfere with his/her duties and responsibilities to the Collegiate as specified in this Collective Agreement.
 Permission from the Dean must be obtained prior to the Member's participation in activities of such societies and associations whenever such participation would require time off during normal school hours or absence from duties and responsibilities in the Collegiate.
 In such situations an attempt shall be made to arrive at a mutually satisfactory arrangement in advance between the Member and the Dean.